MattSHarker/javascript_practice/README.md

 # JavaScript Practice
 A series of program to help teach myself javascript.

-The programs are created by following along with the book Eloquent Javascript, 3rd Edition by Marijn Haverbeke.
+The programs are created by following along with the book *Eloquent Javascript* by Marijn Haverbeke (3rd edition).

+Each program was written in Visual Studio Code on Windows 10, and was tested in Chrome and the [sandbox provided by Haverbeke](https://eloquentjavascript.net/code/).

 ---
 ## Directory/File/Content listing